thewalkingbutterfly/thewalkingbutterfly/README.md

 - 👋 Hi, I’m @thewalkingbutterfly🦋...<br />

-- 👀 I’m interested in everything code related for now... just a beginner tho... if we have to name it I would say a developer trainee.
+- 👀 I’m interested in everything code related for now... just a beginner tho... if we have to name it I would say I am a developer trainee.
 - 🌱 I’m currently learning Frontend Development on Codecademy, broadening my knowledge on SheCodes, and studying Elements of AI on the University of Helsinki.
 - 💞️ I’m looking to collaborate on anything that can help me grow in knowledge.
 My interests are many and my goal is to fit as much info about the tech world as I can inside my stubborn little brain.
 - 📫 How to reach me:<br />